turingschool/backend-curriculum-site/module2/lessons/crud-intro-sinatra.markdown

 By the end of this lesson, you will know/be able to:

 * define CRUD in the programming sense of the word
-* add functionality to complete the *U*pdate and *D*elete functionality of CRUD for a Sinatra app
+* understand functionality to of *U*pdate and *D*elete of CRUD for a Sinatra app
 * divide responsibilities between the controller, views, and models

 ### Warm Up

-* What does CRUD stand for and why is it important?
-* What CRUD functionality are we missing in TaskManager?
-* How would you write a raw SQL statement to update a task's title and description for task with id 6?
-* What does MVC stand for?
-Create a diagram of the MVC pattern.
-* What part of the MVC does `task_manager_app.rb` represent in our current TaskManager app?
-What about `task.rb`?
+We'll go through the questions answered last night for homework [here](https://gist.github.com/case-eee/1f066fa3be100f8f18f4d31f521a3da4).

+### MVC Overview

+We'll talk about MVC and diagram what this looks like on the board.

 ### CRUD Overview